-Most important, Pyrs love to be with their people, so be prepared to have your Pyr with you in the house.
-At home you will enjoy this gentle giant, as these dogs are very affectionate.
+Most important, Pyrs love to be with their people but they also love to hang outside.
+At home you will enjoy this gentle giant.

 They are the companions and protectors of their family and are very protective of the home and those that live in it.
 You will marvel at a Great Pyr's instinct and ability to evaluate threats and sense danger.

 A great Pyr is an amazing companion that will love you and protect you even at the cost of its own life.
 Read this amazing true story.

 What is it like to have a Great Pyrenees Mountain Dog?
 It is like nothing you have ever experienced.
 Once you have one, no other dog will do.